YouTube is the second most popular website in the world.

 We could really get into the nitty-gritty of creating a video, but just know that there aren’t too many set-in-stone rules for how to make a video for YouTube advertising.

 You could hire a renowned video production company to shoot it with all the thrills and chills, or you could just get a tripod and shoot it on your own phone.
 You can edit in graphics, copyright free music, and intro and end screens yourself, instead of hiring an expensive production company.
-However, if you really want to make a big impact with your video then you need to think of something pretty out there that will stick in people's minds.
-Looking into companies like Sent Into Space can really improve the chances of your video going viral.
+However, if you really want to make a big impact with your video then you need to think of something pretty out there that will stick in people’s minds.

 No matter what you do, it’s a good idea to have a script or a storyboard.
 You don’t want to be shooting blindly.